dddiscovery/datapoints/README.md

 ## GitHub Pages Deployment

 ### Build Process
-When you push changes to the `main` branch, it triggers an automated build process:
+After completing all content and styling, pushing changes to the `main` branch triggers an automated build process.

 1. **GitHub Action**
    - A GitHub Action called "Deploy Jekyll Site" is triggered